Øresund: History

 Political control of Øresund has been an important issue in Danish and Swedish history.
 Denmark maintained military control with the coastal fortress of Kronborg at Elsinore on the west side and Kärnan at Helsingborg on the east, until the eastern shore was ceded to Sweden in 1658, based on the Treaty of Roskilde.
 Both fortresses are located where the strait is 4 kilometres wide.

 In 1429, King Eric of Pomerania introduced the Sound Dues which remained in effect for more than four centuries, until 1857.
 Transitory dues on the use of waterways, roads, bridges and crossings were then an accepted way of taxing which could constitute a great part of a state's income.

-The Strait Dues remained the most important source of income for the Danish Crown for several centuries, thus making Danish kings relatively independent of Denmark's privy council and aristocracy.
+The Sound Dues remained the most important source of income for the Danish Crown for several centuries, thus making Danish kings relatively independent of Denmark's privy council and aristocracy.

-To be independent of the Øresund, Sweden carried out two great projects: the foundation of Gothenburg in 1621 and the construction of the Göta Canal from 1810 to 1832.
+To be independent of the Øresund tolls, Sweden carried out two great projects: the foundation of Gothenburg in 1621 and the construction of the Göta Canal from 1810 to 1832.

 The Copenhagen Convention of 1857 abolished the Dues and made the Danish straits an international waterway.

 A fixed connection was opened across the strait in 2000, the Øresund Bridge.